Hurricane Nicole weakens to tropical storm after making landfall in Florida | Science-Environment

 Hurricane Nicole weakened into a tropical storm on Thursday shortly after making landfall on Florida's east coast, barreling ashore with a brew of heavy downpours and fierce winds.

 Hurricane Nicole weakened into a tropical storm on Thursday shortly after making landfall on Florida's east coast, barreling ashore with a brew of heavy downpours and fierce winds.
-Some 215,000 homes and businesses across Florida's Atlantic coast were without power on Thursday morning, after the storm, packing 75 mph (120 kph) winds, made landfall at 3 a.m EST (0800 GMT) along the east coast north of Miami as a hurricane, the National Hurricane Center said.
+Some 345,000 homes and businesses across Florida were without power on Thursday, after the storm, packing winds of 75 miles per hour (120 km per hour), made landfall at 3 a.m.
+EST (0800 GMT) along the east coast north of Miami as a hurricane, the National Hurricane Center said.

+"We're ready and resources are available for the post-storm needs," said Florida Governor Ron DeSantis at a press conference on Thursday.
+"This is still a large storm and it is impacting much of the state.
+Winds are the main concern with Nicole."
+Kevin Guthrie, Florida's emergency management director, cautioned residents to remain indoors Thursday, even if the eye of the storm has passed.

+DeSantis said that there were 17,000 lineworkers and other power employees staged across the state to restore power once the storm passes.
+State officials opened 15 emergency shelters across the region and activated 600 National Guard troops.

-More than 20 school districts across the state were scheduled to be shuttered on Thursday.
-Orlando International Airport stopped commercial flights on Wednesday while Walt Disney parks were planning to slowly reopen on Thursday.
+More than 60 school districts across the state were shuttered on Thursday.
+Orlando International Airport stopped commercial flights on Wednesday while Walt Disney parks and other theme parks were closed.
 Local news footage on social media showed whitecap waves barreling ashore and crashing into and past beaches as winds from the storm whipped electrical lines and the tops of palm trees.

 Upon Nicole's arrival the state was still reeling from Hurricane Ian, a catastrophic Category 4 storm that made landfall on Sept.
 28 along the state's Gulf Coast.
 Ian caused an estimated $60 billion in damage and killing more than 140 people.
 Although not nearly as strong, Nicole still posed a formidable threat, especially to structures and coastal foundations weakened by Ian.